tcnksm/gotests/README.md

 ![demo](https://googledrive.com/host/0Bx6MCSr67pIpZFdTdUJfR05KVU0/gotests.gif)

-`gotests.el` used by this demo is in [`editor/emacs`](/editor/emacs) directory (I'm not good at emacs plugin development.
+`gotests.el` used by this demo is available in [`editor/emacs`](/editor/emacs) directory (I'm not good at emacs plugin development.
 So this plugin should not well written.
 If you are good at emacs plugin please send PR 🙇 ).

 A plugin PR for the other editor is welcome.